 Apnea Hypopnea Index (AHI) records the number of times you experience apnea and hypopnea, which occur when your airway at the back of your mouth and throat collapses.
 This index will take into account full closures of the airway (apneas) along with partial closures (hypopneas).

-The AHI measures how many times you these events occur per hour on average, which helps your doctor determine the severity of your sleep apnea.
+The AHI measures how many times these events occur per hour on average, which helps your doctor determine the severity of your sleep apnea.

 Pressure is the amount (usually shown as an average) of air pressure delivered by the CPAP machine.
 Air pressure holds the airway open to prevent sleep apnea.